liqd/thentos/docs/dev-howtos.md

 This document describes some of our development practices.
 Please help it grow!

-## Source comment keywords

-We use the following greppable keywords in the source code with the resp.  specific meaning:

-- *TODO*: note to self to developer currently working on this piece of code.  to be fixed before merge.  should never appear in master.
-- *FIXME*: this code is not elegant, but it is believed to work.
-   FIXME comments may appear on master and can be fixed, removed, or ignored indefinitely without causing production issues.
-- *FUTUREWORK*: a less urgent sibling of *FIXME*.
-- *UPSTREAM*: could benefit from some work on the libraries we depend on.  one common example for this are: `*.Missing` modules.

 ## Setup

 Please follow the instructions from the README file to initialize a cabal